DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/5 Series Types/CommonPolarChartSeries/point/hoverStyle/border/border.md

 ---
 ---
 ##### shortDescription
-An object defining the border options for a hovered point.
+An object defining the border properties for a hovered point.

 ##### propertyOf
 dxPolarChartSeriesTypes.linepolarseries,dxPolarChartSeriesTypes.areapolarseries,dxPolarChartSeriesTypes.scatterpolarseries